Nordost Valhalla 2. The Importance of cables in High End Audio.

 I bought some Blue Heaven speaker wire and power cords and even an RCA Interconnect.

 Soon, I wanted more.
 Within months I had a set of Valhalla speaker cable (that I bought used at a great price) and some Red Dawn power cords.
 I also upgraded to a Frey 2 Interconnect.
-I eventually sold the Valhalla (for the $$) and ended up with some Red Dawn LS speaker cables (UPDATE: and now have the Valhalla back!).
 The sound of my system with the Red Dawn LS and Red Dawn power cords was sublime.
-Rich, full, huge soundstage and air and a 3D tangible quality that I felt could not get better, and this was near the lower to mid of the Nordost line.
+Rich, full, big soundstage and air and a small 3D tangible quality, and this was near the lower to mid of the Nordost line.
 Nothing close to the top end, yet it sounded great.
 Now I know it could get better but I was afraid to demo the higher range as I knew that was dangerous.

 One day I decided to try a uber expensive audiophile POWER CORD.
 Yes, a POWER CORD.
 Many swear that a good power cord will transform your system, even more than speaker cables will.
 NO way I said.
 I refused to believe that.
 A POWER CORD?
 Not possible.
 Anyone who knows anything about physics will tell you that is nonsense, yet Nordost is selling power cords for up to $20,000.
 Yes, a power cord.
 The cord that allows your amp or source to turn on.